Ganges Delta: Climate

 The Ganges Delta lies mostly in the tropical wet climate zone, and receives between 1500 to 2000 mm of rainfall each year in the western part, and 2000 to 3000 mm in the eastern part..
 Hot, dry summers and cool, dry winters make the climate suitable for agriculture.

 Cyclones and flooding

 In November 1970, the deadliest tropical cyclone of the twentieth century hit the Ganges Delta region.
 The 1970 Bhola cyclone killed 500,000 people (official death toll), with another 100,000 missing.
 The Guinness Book of World Records estimated the total loss of human life from the Bhola cyclone at 1,000,000.

 Another cyclone hit the delta in 1991, killing about 139,000 people.
 It also left many people homeless.

-People have to be careful on the river delta as severe flooding also occurs.
 In 1998, the Ganges flooded the delta, killing about 1,000 people and leaving more than 30 million people homeless.
 The Bangladesh government asked for $900 million to help feed the people of the region, as the entire rice crop was lost.

-History of the Bengal Delta
+Major floods also occurred in 1953, 1987, 1988, 2004, 2007 and 2017.

+Environmental history

+Colonial period

+From the late 1600s, the delta was colonized by the East India Company, whose governance relied on zamindars.
+Whereas the inhabitants used to build temporary levees, which were breached each monsoon season, colonial rule promoted the construction of permanent levees.
+This increased agricultural productivity in the short run, but interfered with sedimentation, which naturally fertilizes and raises the land, compensating subsidence.
+In the 19th century, the British state promoted the construction of railroads, which led to more levees, fewer forests, more stagnant wetland, and the spreading of malaria.

+Coastal Embankment Project

+From the 1960s, Western governments and aid organizations, in particular USAID, funded the large-scale construction of polders and levees.
+Their plans followed the Dutch model, and neglected the role of rivers.
+Rivers were channeled between embankments, and tended to choke in their own sediments, instead of spreading them across the delta.

+Due to insufficient sedimentation, saltwater from tidal rivers intruded in rice paddies, leading the Bangladeshi government and foreign aid organizations to encourage the replacement of agriculture by shrimp aquaculture from the 1980s.
+As an export commodity, shrimp helps transfer wealth to landowners, while farmers, crops and livestock suffer from the increased salinity.

+The Coastal Embankment Project did not lead to a decrease of damage from flooding in the coastal zone.

+Tidal river management and de-poldering

+In the 1990s, starting at Beel Dakatia, villagers defied the Bangladeshi government and cut embankments.
+Since then, tidal river management has been introduced in the delta.
+This method has been implemented in 5 beels and resulted in benefits including decreased waterlogging, creation of agricultural areas, improved navigation and land creation.

+Tidal river management has been promoted by Bangladeshi prime minister Sheikh Hasina, and implemented by the Water Board.